Spadix (botany)

-In this type of inflorescence, peduncle is thick, long and fleshy, having small sessile unisexual flowers covered with one or more large green or colourful bracts (spathe).
+In this type of inflorescence, the peduncle is thick, long and fleshy, having small sessile unisexual flowers covered with one or more large green or colourful bracts (spathe).
 Spadix inflorescence is found in colocasia, aroids, maize and palms (palms have compound spadix).

 Monoecious aroids have unisexual male and female flowers on the same individual and the spadix is usually organized with female flowers towards the bottom and male flowers towards the top.
 Typically, the stigmas are no longer receptive when pollen is released which prevents self-fertilization.

 In the compound spadix inflorescence, the axis is branched.
-Usually the whole inflorescence is covered by a stiff boat shaped hood, for example the coconut (palms).
+Usually the whole inflorescence is covered by a stiff boat-shaped hood, for example the coconut (palms).

+In many arums with unisexual (imperfect) spadices, the upper portion of the spadix contains infertile male flowers and is referred to as the appendix.
+The appendix in certain species, such as Amorphophallus paeoniifolius, is enlarged, highly modified and shows variability in shape.
+In Arum maculatum the appendix length increases more rapidly with total spadix length than either the male or female zones.

+Male florets and the appendix may participate in thermogenesis.
+The appendix may have additional specializations for odorant production.